-Hex Wives is a 2018 series from DC Vertigo.
+Hex Wives is a 2018 series from Vertigo Comics.

 For hundreds of years a war has been waged between a coven of perpetually reincarnating witches and the all-male conspiracy known as the Architects.
 After the death of the lead Architect in 2005 it seemed the witches had finally defeated their foes.

 Now, 13 years later, waking up in a perfect cookie cutter home at the end of a cul-de-sac in a sunny corner of suburbia, Isadora has no recollection of her past life as the leader of a witch coven, nor her soulmate Nadiya, let alone the centuries-old war she has waged in defense of the soul of America…

 - All Witches Have Cats: Danali is almost always accompanied by her fat white cat.
 In #4, one of the Architects refers to her as possessing some kind of 'cat magic'.
 In the same issue, when Becky starts flying after her magical abilities activate, the Architects miss it, because a large number of cats swarm all of the cameras, blocking their view.